embeddedgyro/shakey-table/README.md

 * `cmake`
 * `g++`

-The following packages are recomended:
+The following packages are recommended:
 * `git` for cloning the repository, although you can simply download the code from the GitHub website if you wish.
 * `doxygen` for creating nice documentation from the comments in the code.
 * `texlive-full` for compiling a PDF document from the LaTeX code created by Doxygen (which also creates a website that you can view in your browser,